 The following resources are provided to help individuals and organizations develop best practices and gain knowledge.
 Serve Indiana connects organizations to resources to help equip them to meet the needs of our community.
 Many of the resources provided below were not created by Serve Indiana.
 They are meant to be a starting point and not as a definitive set of instructions.
 Please use with caution and make sure you research the most up to date applicable laws and regulations for your organization.
-Please utilize the resources below to find answers to your questions, but if you get stuck, contact us and we will try to point you in the right direction.
+Please utilize the resources below to find answers to your questions.

 Starting a Nonprofit